paper-code20/Covid-19-Forecasting-via-Deep-Learning-andTopological-Data-Analysis/README.md

-**ChangeFormat_Hospitalizations_XXXX**:These Scripts change the original format of county for each state data to our own format for the deep learning model.
+* **ChangeFormat_Hospitalizations_XXXX.R**: These Scripts change the original format of county for each state data to our own format for the deep learning model.
+* **LSTM_TDA_California_XXXX.py**: This code fit a LSTM oCovid data.
+* **ExtractWeekly_Features_Washington**:  This Script changes the original format of county for each state data to our own format for the deep learning model.